openspending/openspending/README.md

 ### I want to run my own instance of OpenSpending in production

 Great!
-Use the `docker-compose.base.yml` file as a base and add resource locators pointing to your backing services for Postgres, ElasticSearch, Redis, memcached, AWS S3 etc to your environment.
-See the `.env.example` file for the required env vars you'll need to set up.
+There are many ways to orchestrate Docker containers in a network.
+E.g. for openspending.org we use [Kubernetes](https://kubernetes.io/).
+Use the `docker-compose.base.yml` file as a guide for networking the applications together, with their appropriate environment variables, and add resource locators pointing to your backing services for Postgres, ElasticSearch, Redis, memcached, AWS S3 etc. See the `.env.example` file for the required env vars you'll need to set up.

 You'll also need to set up OAuth credentials for OS-Conductor (see https://github.com/openspending/os-conductor#oauth-credentials), and AWS S3 bucket details.